whitequark/irclogger/README.md

 ------------

   1. Make sure all dependencies are installed and configured.
-  2. Create a MySQL database and import the schema from `config/schema.sql`.
+  2. Create a MySQL database and import the schema from `config/sql/mysql-schema.sql`, or, create a PostgreSQL database and import the schema from `config/sql/postgresql-schema.sql`.
   3. Copy `config/application.yml.example` to `config/application.yml`.
   4. Edit `config/application.yml`.
 The fields should be self-documenting.
   5. Edit `config/thin.yml` if you want to place the socket somewhere else than `/tmp/irclogger.sock`.